 One of my games

 got unexpectedly popular on Newgrounds.
 Tom Fulp, the founder of NG, offered me an opportunity to try making money off my Flash games by placing ads in them.
-This is when I realized that if I work hard enough, I might be able to turn my hobby into a job in the future.
 I've started seriously learning programming in my spare time from school.

 I've started a programming tutorial blog

 (now abandoned), where I would personally write tutorials to teach coding while learning it myself.
 I published a new tutorial every week, without interruptions, for 3 years.
-It was a big commitment.
 I have learned a lot, and this experience would later help me secure my first job as a programmer.
 I have made many Flash games in this period.